docascod/howto/docs/build.md

 ## Environment variables

-`DEFAULT_DESTINATION`  : Path to output definitive document.
+`DEFAULT_DESTINATION`  : Path to generated document.
 Default value : source file folder.

 !> This path must be visible from the volume set in docker command.